 In northern Uganda, particularly in refugee camps and settlements, the practice of abducting and forcing young girls to marry and bear children has been a systematic violation of women's rights.

 Thousands of girls and young women were abducted and forced into marriage and sexual service by members of the Lord's Resistance Army during the conflict, and the practice of systematic sexual violence and forced marriage has continued since the cessation of hostilities.
 Half of all forced wives gave birth to children, of which one quarter gave birth at age 18 or younger, and nearly half of LRA commanders had five or more forced wives given to them as a reward for their participation in the violence.
-Page 18 or younger, and nearly half of LRA commanders had five or more forced wives given to them as a reward for their participation in the violence.

 The practice of early marriage is sometimes a response to cover the stigma faced by girls who have already been sexually abused.
-In this region, conflict has disrupted society such that rape is now utilized in some instances to force girls and adolescents into marriage256 and these forms of violence against women have become normalized.
-Young women who were abducted, then forced into marriage and childbearing, and later return with their children, are less likely to access education by one third; they are also less likely to be employed and are likely to earn less than their counterparts who were not abducted.257 These young women also face the highest rates of sexual violence in their communities and there continues to be little or no legal remedy available to these women.258
+In this region, conflict has disrupted society such that rape is now utilized in some instances to force girls and adolescents into marriage and these forms of violence against women have become normalized.
+Young women who were abducted, then forced into marriage and childbearing, and later return with their children, are less likely to access education by one third; they are also less likely to be employed and are likely to earn less than their counterparts who were not abducted.
+These young women also face the highest rates of sexual violence in their communities and there continues to be little or no legal remedy available to these women.